andrico1234/personal-blog/content/blog/005-defining-your-UI-librarys-testing-strategy.md

 I didn't know what to call this, is it integration testing?
 Headless browser testing? 🤷🏽‍♀️ It's testing your web components by running them in a browser without a UI.
 Doing so provides benefits like:

 - letting you use the browser's API and programmatically interact with your component just as a user would.
-- improving the speed of your tests as there's no longer the overhead of a browse UI.
+- improving the speed of your tests as there's no longer the overhead of a browser UI.

 This means you're testing your components under real-life conditions, and aren't spending too much time and effort testing your component's internals.